-Pre-Brexit, you would add an item to your cart with included VAT amount and you would also pay for shipping fee based on the total value of the items.
+Pre-Brexit, you would add an item to your cart with included VAT amount and you would also pay for the shipping fee based on the total value of the items.

 Most people in the UK are still confused and also disappointed with this new operational model.
-However, to be honest this has been what the rest of the world have to go through for years when buying from Thomann.
+However, to be honest this has been what the rest of the world has to go through for years when buying from Thomann.

 In my buying guide article for my Turkish visitors, I was talking about ordering from Thomann.
-Almost a decade ago, Turkish buyers would buy items from the EU but they used to never be able to guess what would happen to them in terms of taxes, customs fees or even the amount of bribes. 🙂 Fortunately, it’s not the case anymore and they can buy from Thomann by paying VAT and additional taxes when they receive their order!
+Almost a decade ago, Turkish buyers would buy items from the EU but they were never able to guess what would happen to them in terms of taxes, customs fees or even the amount of bribes. 🙂 Fortunately, it’s not the case anymore and they can buy from Thomann by paying VAT and additional taxes when they receive their order!

 Now, this is almost the exact situation for UK buyers, with one difference though.
 As you may already know, Thomann has started cooperating with the UK Mail (Owned by DHL).
 For UK buyers, the UK Mail will still handle the logistics as well as customs operations when your order arrives in the UK.